Pomax/use-models-for-data/docs/README.md

 ### Converting to fully qualified, plain JS object - `.valueOf()`

 To generate a fully qualified object (e.g. when needing to send the model off to something that does _not_ use models for data) the `.valueOf()` function can be used to turn any model instance into a plain JS object.
 If you've written your code right, you should never need to use this function.
-But if you _do_ need it, it's there.
+But if you absolutely _do_ need it, it's there.

 Using the above `User` model: